3urobeat/steam-comment-service-bot/docs/dev/dataManager/dataManager.md

 ### writeQuotesToDisk(): void
 Writes [quotes](#quotes) to quotes.txt on disk.

+### verifyIntegrity(): Promise
+Verifies the data integrity of every source code file in the project by comparing its checksum with `src/data/fileStructure.json`.
+This function is used to verify the integrity of every module loaded AFTER the controller & DataManager.
+Both of those need manual checkAndGetFile() calls to import, which is handled by the Controller.
+If an already loaded file needed to be recovered then the bot will restart to load these changes.

+Returns a Promise which resolves when all files have been checked and, if necessary, restored.
+Does not resolve if the bot needs to be restarted.

 ### _importFromDisk(): Promise
 Internal: Loads all config & data files from disk and handles potential errors